 Call your doctor if you miss your doses for several days in a row.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking Jalyn?

 Do not donate blood while taking this medicine and for at least 6 months after your last dose.
-Dutasteride can be carried in the blood and could cause birth defects if a pregnant women receives a transfusion with blood that contains dutasteride.
+Dutasteride could cause birth defects if a pregnant women receives a transfusion with blood that contains this medicine.

 Avoid getting up too fast from a sitting or lying position, or you may feel dizzy.